Scott Redding

-Scott Christopher Redding (born 4 January 1993) is a British motorcycle racer.
-For 2022 he is contracted to ride in Superbike World Championship with BMW Motorrad WorldSBK team after the 2020 and 2021 seasons with Ducati factory WSBK team riding a Panigale V4.
+Scott Christopher Redding (born 4 January 1993) is a British motorcycle racer who rides for Hager PBM Ducati in the British Superbike Championship.

+Redding spent the 2020 and 2021 seasons with the Ducati factory WSBK team, riding a Panigale V4.

-In 2019, he competed in the British Superbike Championship riding a Ducati Panigale V4 for Paul Bird's PBM team, winning the championship on his first attempt.
+In 2019, Redding competed in the British Superbike Championship riding a Ducati Panigale V4 for Paul Bird's PBM team, winning the championship on his first attempt.

-He is known for competing in Grand Prix motorcycle racing, primarily in the premier MotoGP class from 2014 to 2018.
+Redding is also known for Grand Prix motorcycle racing, primarily in the premier MotoGP class from 2014 to 2018.
 He was the youngest rider in Grand Prix motorcycle racing to win a race, breaking Marco Melandri's ten-year record, until Can Öncü broke this record in 2018.

 Career

 Early career

 Born in Quedgeley, Gloucester, Redding started racing Mini Motos in 2001, winning the 2004 FAB-Racing Metrakit 50cc British MiniGP championship and then switching to the 80cc Metrakit "Calypso Cup" in 2005 in Spain, where he won all six rounds of the series.

 In 2006 he tested for the Red Bull sponsored MotoGP academy cup and was immediately offered a ride.
 However he had a mixed season with only one podium finish at the last round in Jerez.

 For 2007 he signed for team BLU:sens Aprilia riding in the Spanish CEV 125cc championship finishing second overall to Stefan Bradl with a difference of eight points, taking a second place at round four and winning at the final rounds of five, six and seven.